Cuellos Blancos scandal

-The Cuellos Blancos scandal (English: White Collars scandal) or the CNM Audios scandal is a judicial scandal caused by the revelation of audio recordings of judges and their staff, with the most notable individual being Associative Justice of the Supreme Court of Peru César Hinostroza, allegedly discussing bribes and reducing criminal penalties.
+The Cuellos Blancos del Puerto scandal (English: White Collars of the Port), frequently shortened to Cuellos Blancos scandal (English: White Collars scandal) or the CNM Audios scandal, is a judicial scandal caused by the revelation of audio recordings of judges and their staff, with the most notable individual being Associative Justice of the Supreme Court of Peru César Hinostroza, allegedly discussing bribes and reducing criminal penalties.
 These judges were part of the National Council of Magistracy (Peruvian Spanish: Consejo Nacional de la Magistratura, CNM).
 The scandal was revealed by an initiative led by the investigative journalism website IDL-Reporteros, which ultimately collected over 63,000 audio recordings that reportedly unveiled one of the largest corruption networks in Peru's judicial history.
+During the course of events, it was discovered that judges and prosecutors involved in handling the Odebrecht case in Peru were attempting to obstruct investigations into some defendants, including the leader of the Fujimorist political party Popular Force, Keiko Fujimori.
+Subsequently, Fujimorists in Congress provided protection to judges and prosecutors from being removed from their offices.

 Following the scandal, the CNM would be restructured into the National Board of Justice (JNJ).

+Background

+Following the release of the investigative material related to the Odebrecht case in the mid-2010s and the election of Fujimorists into 73 of 130 seats in the Congress of Peru in the 2016 Peruvian general election, Keiko Fujimori, who had lost the 2016 presidential election, allied with the political coalition Popular Alliance to target political opponents who may have been involved with Odebrecht.
+Pedro Pablo Kuczynski, who had narrowly defeated Fujimori in the election, was later implicated in the Odebrecht investigations, facing a failed impeachment vote in December 2017.
+President Kuczynski finally resigned in March 2018 following the Kenjivideos scandal, which showed Keiko's brother, Kenji Fujimori, allegedly assisting Kuczynski associates with buying votes against impeachment.
+The opening of investigations by Fujimorists ultimately backfired as they could not control all prosecutors as investigations broadened and Keiko Fujimori became implicated in the scandal as well.

 Release of recordings

 The first series of audios were found on 7 July 2018, through IDL-Reporteros.
 The recordings revealed alleged offers of sentence reductions, requests and acknowledgments of favors or negotiations for promotions of officials.

 The telephone hearings were authorized immediately in the investigation of the Las Castañuelas de Rich Port case in Callao.
 The request of the Callao organized crime prosecutor, Rocío Sánchez Saavedra, which was made on 22 December 2017, was admitted before the Callao preparatory investigation judge, Roque Huamacondor.
 The telephone hearings, in charge of the Constellation Group of the Police Anti-Drug Directorate, which was carried out to mafias linked to drug trafficking, extortion and hit men in Callao, an investigation was derived that implicated judges and lawyers called "Los Cuellos Blancos del Puerto".